Bhai Maharaj Singh: Tomb

 The samadhi was located in front of the Silat Road Sikh Temple for a period of around 30 years, in the area currently occupied by the male shoe storage.
-A construction of a new Bhai Maharaj Singh Memorial building was completed in 1994.

-In 1996, the constructed of a formal memorial was finalized next to the gurdwara.
-In 1999, the National Heritage Board (Singapore) designated the memorial as a "historical site".
+A construction of a new Bhai Maharaj Singh Memorial building started in the early 1990s and was completed in 1994.
+The cost of the project was three million Singaporean dollars.
+It officially opened on 23 October 1995 by Kartar Singh Thakral.
+In 1996, the construction of a formal memorial was finalized next to the gurdwara.
+On 14 November 1999, the National Heritage Board (Singapore) designated the memorial as a "historical site".
+At the site, an annual festival commemorating Maharaj Singh is observed which is known as Barsi.
+An akhand path is held at such festivals.
+At the memorial, devotees first pay supplication to the Guru Granth Sahib installed at the entrance and then perform circumabulations around the dais of the samadh of Maharaj Singh.

-In 2006, the local Sikh community commemorated the 150th anniversary of Bhai Maharaj Singh's death, an observance known as barsi.
+In 2006, the local Sikh community commemorated the 150th anniversary of Bhai Maharaj Singh's death.
 A book was shortly published thereafter by the community documenting the life of Maharaj Singh and the temple.
 In 2010, the memorial building housing the samadhi was further expanded.
+A recent push is for a Bhai Maharaj Singh Memorial Gurdwara, as reformist sections of the Sikh community oppose veneration of the sant at his samadh, which they believe is against Sikh tenets regarding grave-worship and that instead such worship should be conducted at a proper gurdwara.

 Prominent personalities who have paid respect at the shrine include Lee Kuan Yew, former leader of Singapore, whom was satisfied by the beautification of the memorial site.
 Other prominent visitors include S. R. Nathan (former president of Singapore), S. Jayakumar (former senior minister of Singapore), Tharman Shanmugaratnam (former deputy prime minister of Singapore).
 Even to the present-day, pilgrims and well-wishers of various ethnic backgrounds visit the location to pay their respects to Maharaj Singh, for healing, and to make wishes that they hope will come true.